Human rights in Kenya: Emilio Stanley Mwai Kibaki (since 2002)

 On 3 June 2007, two days after President Mwai Kibaki stated that Mungiki members "should expect no mercy", about 300 Mungiki members were arrested and at least 20 killed.
 John Michuki, at the time Minister for Internal Security, publicly stated following the killings, "We will pulverize and finish them off.
 Even those arrested over the recent killings, I cannot tell you where they are today.
 What you will certainly hear is that so and so's burial is tomorrow".
 In the KNCHR's Cry of Blood – Report on Extra-Judicial Killings and Disappearances published in September 2008, the KNCHR reported these in their key finding "e)", stating that the forced disappearances and extrajudicial killings appeared to be official policy.

-In November 2008, WikiLeaks brought wide international attention to The Cry of Blood.
-In the report, the KNCHR's first key finding "a)" was that "the evidence gathered by the KNCHR establishes patterns of conduct by the Kenya Police that may constitute crimes against humanity.
+In The Cry of Blood report, the KNCHR's first key finding "a)" was that "the evidence gathered by the KNCHR establishes patterns of conduct by the Kenya Police that may constitute crimes against humanity.

 On 5 March 2009, two of the human rights investigators involved in the investigations documented in the report, Oscar Kamau Kingara and John Paul Oulu, were assassinated.
 Their assassinations were attributed by non-governmental organisations to the security forces.

 In 2009 and 2010, Samburu people suffered severe human rights violations.

-Historical situation

 The following chart shows Kenya's ratings since 1972 in the Freedom in the World reports, published annually by Freedom House.
-A rating of 1 is "free"; 7, "not free".